Romantic restaurants for Valentine's Day dinner - Decanter

 What we like about it: Consistently voted ‘most romantic restaurant in London’, love is always on the menu in Clos Maggiore’s pretty blossom-decked conservatory, where you’ll dine beneath twinkling fairy lights as an open fire glows in the stone fireplace.
 Smooth service sets the tone for a polished French menu of beautifully presented dishes, such as braised shoulder of rabbit with punchy mustard mousseline or perfectly roasted sea trout in a sauce of clams and braised vegetables.

 Wine list: This encyclopaedic list boasts over 2,500 bins, with wines from 18 different countries and vintages spanning four centuries.
-Highlights include rare bottles by-the-glass under Coravin and a stellar Burgundy selection.
+Highlights include rare bottles by-the-glass under Coravin and a stellar Burgundy selection selection – the innovative ‘Big Little Burgundy Under £100’ list is well worth exploring.

 Hakkasan Mayfair, London £££